 According to 38 CFR 20.201(b), a Notice of Disagreement is a writing where the veteran disagrees with a final decision and indicates a desire to contest the decision.

 The Voc Rehab M28R says an Administrative Review is likewise a writing where the veteran expresses disagreement with a final decision and a expresses desire to contest it.

 An appeal is started when a veteran files a Notice of Disagreement.
 But I argue that it could also be filed with the exact same document as an Administrative Review.
-Further, that filing a subsequent Notice of Disagreement should not foreclose an Administrative Review after one has been initiated.
+Further, filing a subsequent Notice of Disagreement should not foreclose an Administrative Review after one has been initiated.

 Consider the informal appeal and formal appeal parts of the claims like post-death comparison between Purgatory and Heaven.
 You do not get to Heaven until things are locked into place for your ascension.